-When David returns to Ziklag, he discovers that it has been raided by the Amalekites.
-Ziklag, his hometown, had been burned and the enemy had taken the women and all who were in it, including his two wives.
+When David returns to Ziklag, he discovers that the Amalekites have raided it.
+Ziklag, his hometown, had been burned, and the enemy had taken the women and all who were in it, including his two wives.

 David’s men were very discouraged, bitter in spirit, and wanted to stone David to death.

 1 Samuel 30:6 6 Moreover David was greatly distressed because the people spoke of stoning him, for all the people were embittered, each one because of his sons and his daughters.
 But David strengthened himself in the LORD his God.

 Do you know how to strengthen yourself in the Lord?

 How about this advice from Jude?

 Jude 1:20-21 20 But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, 21 keep yourselves in the love of God, waiting anxiously for the mercy of our Lord Jesus Christ to eternal life.